Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 Lead Metrics

-• Lead Quality: Percentage of leads that fit the ideal customer profile. distinguishing between qualified and unqualified leads.
-Better quality leads often lead to higher customer satisfaction.
+• Lead Quality: Percentage of leads that fit the ideal customer profile.
+Distinguishing between qualified and unqualified leads.
+Better quality leads often leads to higher customer satisfaction.

-• Lead Velocity: Time it takes for a lead to move from initial contact to closed deal.
+• Lead Velocity: The time it takes for a lead to move from initial contact to closed deal.
 A faster pace indicates smoother customer acquisition and a more efficient process.

 Opportunity Metrics